fideuardo/IPCPy/README.md

 #### 3.1.2.
 Messages
 #### 3.1.3.
 Error Comunication Managment
 ### 3.2.
 Memory Managment
+#### 3.2.1.
+Signal Message
+The information exchange will be done throught of Message Module (MM).
+SMM has the capcity to create ports to make the
+#### 3.2.2.
+Non volatile memory
 ### 3.3.
 User Interface
 #### 3.3.1.
 Speedometer
 #### 3.3.2.
 Tachometer